Range safety: Autonomous flight safety

-The addition of AFT systems on some launch vehicles has loosened up the inclination limits on launches from the US Eastern Range.
+The addition of AFTS has also loosened up the inclination limits on launches from the US Eastern Range.
 By early 2018, the US Air Force had approved a trajectory that could allow polar launches to take place from Cape Canaveral.
 The 'polar corridor' would involve turning south shortly after liftoff, passing just east of Miami, with a first stage splashdown north of Cuba.
-Such a trajectory would require the use of autonomous flight termination systems, since the plume of the rocket would interfere with signals sent by ground-based antennas.
-In August 2020 SpaceX demonstrated this capability with the launch of SAOCOM 1B.
+Such a launch corridor is not feasible with a ground-commanded system due to radio interference from the rocket's own exhaust plume facing the ground station.
+In August 2020, SpaceX demonstrated this capability with the launch of SAOCOM 1B.

+The AFTS on SpaceX's Starship exhibited considerable issues on its first flight.
+SpaceX expected the vehicle to be given the destruct command at the point the vehicle lost thrust vector control at T+1:30, but this was done much later.
+Upon activation, the explosive ordnance detonated as expected, but destruction was delayed; the vehicle was only destroyed at T+3:59, 40 seconds after the AFTS was estimated to be triggered.

-In December 2019 Rocket Lab announced that they added AFT systems on their Electron rocket.
+In December 2019, Rocket Lab announced that they added AFTS on their Electron rocket.
 Rocket Lab indicated that four previous flights had both ground and AFT systems.
-The December 2019 launch was the first launch with a fully autonomous flight termination system.
-All later flights have AFT systems on board.
-In the event of the rocket going off course the AFT system would command the engines to shutdown.
+The December 2019 launch was the first Electron launch with a fully autonomous flight termination system.
+All later flights have AFTS on board.
+In the event of the rocket going off course the AFTS would command the engines to shutdown.

-In August 2020 European Space Agency announced that Ariane 5 has AFT systems installed on the avionics bay.
-The AFT systems onboard Ariane 5 is called KASSAV (Kit Autonome de Sécurité pour la SAuvergarde en Vol).
-Later versions of KASSAV will have the authority to automatically terminate the flight in the event of the rocket going off course.
+In August 2020, the European Space Agency announced that Ariane 5 has AFSS installed on the avionics bay.
+The AFSS onboard Ariane 5 is called KASSAV (Kit Autonome de Sécurité pour la SAuvergarde en Vol).
+A later version of the system, KASSAV 2, will have the authority to automatically terminate the flight in the event of the rocket going off course.

+The Japanese government has approved AFTS for use on the country's launch vehicles since the mid-2010s.
+The SpaceOne KAIROS solid-fuel rocket uses an AFTS; it was activated mere seconds into the vehicle's maiden flight because the speed and thrust of the launcher at liftoff was lower than intended.

-Future launch vehicles such as the Blue Origin New Glenn, United Launch Alliance Vulcan and ArianeGroup Ariane 6 are expected to have them as well.
-NASA's Space Launch System plans to introduce an AFT system by the flight of Artemis 3.
+Future launch vehicles such as the Blue Origin New Glenn, United Launch Alliance Vulcan Centaur and ArianeGroup Ariane 6 are expected to have them as well.
+NASA's Space Launch System is planned to use an AFTS by the flight of Artemis 3.

 In 2020 NASA started developing the NASA Autonomous Flight Termination Unit (NAFTU) for use on commercial and government launch vehicles.
-Provisional certification of the unit was granted in 2022 for Rocket Lab's first U.S. Electron mission (from Wallops Flight Facility) in Jan 2023.
+Provisional certification of the unit was granted in 2022 for Rocket Lab's first U.S. Electron mission (from Wallops Flight Facility) in January 2023.